Red Sox vs. Phillies Player Props Betting Odds

 |2

-Check out the latest odds and place your bets on any of Corey Kluber's player props with DraftKings Sportsbook.
+Check out the latest odds and place your bets on any of Tanner Houck's player props with DraftKings Sportsbook.

 Alec Bohm Props